Chad

 Many discussions are held with the population.
 Authorities are also sensitized to the different needs.
 In workshops, they learn how to resolve conflicts peacefully and conduct negotiations objectively.

 Finally, all those involved work together to draw up a utilization plan.
 The aim is to regulate the use of the land more clearly.
-An important pillar of this is the construction of official hiking corridors.
+An important pillar of this is the construction of official transhumance corridor.
 15 kilometers long.
 And around 40 meters wide.
 Marked with concrete stakes, these corridors will indicate the route that livestock herders will take to graze their animals in future – at a sufficient distance from the fertile fields of the vegetable farmers.
 “This ensures that large herds can pass through without damaging the surrounding land,” explains Emmanuel Yaldé.

 These combined measures are intended to make life easier for everyone involved.
 Farmers like Terab Djiraki have to keep less watch.
 Levi Brahim has to search less for grazing land and can drive his cattle into the fields without conflict.
 They can use the time and energy gained from this to arm themselves against the many challenges of the climate crisis.
 And they can do it together.
 The signs are good: “We want peace and peaceful coexistence!” they both say in unison.